Best student checking accounts

 What to watch: While U.S. Bank waives its ATM fee on your first four non-U.S. Bank ATM transactions, the ATM will probably charge you a fee.

 Best student checking account for cash bonuses

 Some banks offer new customers a bonus for opening a new account.
 A cash bonus shouldn’t be the only reason for choosing a bank.
-But sometimes a reward is worth opening an account for, especially if the bank’s a good fit for your needs.
+But sometimes a reward is worth opening an account for, especially if it’s a good fit for your banking needs.

-Chase will give you $100 when you open a Chase College Checking account and complete 10 qualifying transactions within 60 days of opening your account, as well as enroll in paperless statements.
-The account doesn’t have a maintenance fee for up to five years, from the date the account is opened until the student’s expected graduation date.
+Chase will give you $100 when you open a Chase College Checking account and complete 10 qualifying transactions within 60 days of opening your account.
+The account doesn’t have a maintenance fee for up to five years, from the date the account is opened until after the expected graduation day for the student.
 Students 17-24 years old are eligible to open this account.

 What to watch: You’ll need to be a new Chase customer for this offer.
 The $100 is considered interest, so it will be reported to the IRS.
 If the account is closed within six months after the account opening date, Chase will deduct the bonus amount.
 Also, you can only qualify for the monthly service fee waiver for up to five years.
-After your expected graduation date, you’ll either need to make a direct deposit into the account or keep an average ending day balance of $5,000 or more to avoid the monthly maintenance fee.
+After your expected graduation date, you’ll either need to make a direct deposit into the account or keep an average ending day balance of $5,000 or more in this account to avoid the $6 monthly maintenance fee.

 If you’re an international student, it might be difficult to receive funds from home.
 And when you receive money, you don’t want your bank charging you a fee.